Wednesday, December 25, 2013

 Some Springs Take Forever to Rust!

-I think that the last ones we got were coated with some type of silver paint so I may be waiting for them to rust even longer.
+We even got another antique box springs in this last haul.
+The only problem with these are that they are very slow to rust.
+I think that they were coated with some type of silver paint so I may be waiting for them to rust a little while longer then usual.

 Sunday, December 27, 2009